Tool

 • DraftKings: A penny when you buy, a penny when you sell, plus a small exchange fee.

-Fee Examples by Platform
+Fee examples by platform

-Real dollar amounts so you know exactly what you'll pay
+Real dollar amounts so you know exactly what you'll pay before the trade is placed.

 Kalshi — Formula: 0.07 × P × (1 − P)